 Download

-Project Setup
+Project setup

-Minimal Application
+Minimal application

-The skeleton of every HGE application:
+The basic shape of every HGE application is shown below:

 #include <hge.h>